 - Bilingual Bonus: In "The Case of the French Spy", Violet addresses the supposed French spy in French, which is not translated, although it's easy to work out from context and the presence of their names that she's introducing herself and her companions.
 The story also contains several untranslated passages in the Richard Riddle Detective Agency's official secret code; since it's a schoolboy cipher, it's pretty easy to crack, and doing so gives the bonus of learning the appropriate word that Dick chose as the cipher key.

 - Biting-the-Hand Humor: Of a sort; the Richard Jeperson stories frequently suggest that British commercial television broadcasting is literally run by the Devil (or a being who is as close as makes no real difference) and that advertising is akin to evil mind-controlling.
 Most of the 1970s TV shows that influence the Jeperson stories, however, were themselves broadcast on British commercial television.

 - Corrupt Corporate Executive: Derek Leech, physical embodiment of global consumerism — think Richard Branson's evil twin.
-In the Diogenes Club stories, he appears mostly as a lurking presence, The Man Behind the Man behind some of the threats the Club faces; his big starring moments mostly come in other Kim Newman stories set in The Eighties, after the Club disbandment (which he is implied to have engineered).
+In the Diogenes Club stories, he appears mostly as a lurking presence, The Man Behind the Man behind some of the threats the Club faces; his big starring moments mostly come in other Kim Newman stories set in The '80s, after the Club disbandment (which he is implied to have engineered).